Ukraine: Independence

 The military conflict with Russia shifted the government's policy towards the West.
 Shortly after Yanukovych fled Ukraine, the country signed the EU association agreement in June 2014, and its citizens were granted visa-free travel to the European Union three years later.
-In January 2019, the Orthodox Church of Ukraine was recognized as independent of Moscow, which reversed the 1686 decision of the patriarch of Constantinople and dealt a further blow to Moscow's influence in Ukraine.
+In January 2019, the Orthodox Church of Ukraine was recognised as independent of Moscow, which reversed the 1686 decision of the patriarch of Constantinople and dealt a further blow to Moscow's influence in Ukraine.
 Finally, amid a full-scale war with Russia, Ukraine was granted candidate status to the European Union on 23 June 2022.
 A broad anti-corruption drive began in early 2023 with the resignations of several deputy ministers and regional heads during a reshuffle of the government.

 Geography

-Ukraine is the second-largest European country, after Russia.
+Ukraine is the second-largest European country, after Russia, and the largest country entirely in Europe.
 Lying between latitudes 44° and 53° N, and longitudes 22° and 41° E., it is mostly in the East European Plain.
 Ukraine covers an area of 603550 km2, with a coastline of 2782 km.